awhatmore/WhatmoreIndustries/Projects/DoD/DCS/HMCS_001/05_Test_and_Validation/PROGRAM_INTENT_MASTER.md

-# HMCS_001 — Program Intent & Strategic Foundation
+# CPAS-001 — (Cognitive Perceptual Augment System) Program Intent & Strategic Foundation

 ---

 ## Program Purpose

-HMCS_001 exists to fundamentally change the relationship between humans and high-performance dynamic systems.
+CPAS-001 exists to fundamentally change the relationship between humans and high-performance dynamic systems.

 Its purpose is not to add information, but to translate system state into human perception in a form the nervous system can immediately use.

-By doing so, HMCS_001 seeks to:
+By doing so, CPAS-001 seeks to:

 - collapse training timelines
 - stabilize human performance under extreme load